ludlovian/scrapie/README.md

 It is super simple, very tolerant and docile.
 Like a sheep.

-## How does it work
+### How does it work

 HTML or XML data is split into `text` and `tag` elements as it is streamed in.

-Tags are then parsed to see if we can understand them - i.e. with a type and attributes.

-CDATA, bare &lt;script&gt; tags and comments are all identified and ignored.
+CDATA, script elements and comments are all identified and ignored.
+As are prologs and other wierdies.

-## API

-### Scrapie
+## Scrapie

 There are no options.
 Just create one.
 ```